davidlonsdale92/rugmi/README.md

 ---

-An interpretation of the Imgur application, developed for Hedgehog Labs as part of a take home assignment.
+An interpretation of the Imgur application.